raghav17bansal/Generate-TV-Scripts/README.md

 The training loop is implemented in the train_decoder function.
 This function will train the network over all the batches for the number of epochs given.
 The model progress will be shown every number of batches.

 ## Model Evaluation:
-The best performance came from the lstm model with the hyperparameters set as embedding_dim = 200 and hidden_dim = 256.
-The loss turned out to be 3.349.
+Test accuracy using model from scratch turned out to be 11% while the test accuracy using transfer learning was 70%.